Effect of World War I on children in the United States: educatoin

-The patriotic sentiments were also carried out in secondary settings.
+Patriotic sentiments were also carried out in secondary settings.
 Specific programs and in-school curricula targeted the patriotic development of children, especially teens.
-New history curricula introduced rewrote the story of the American past to de-emphasize the friction between the colonies and Britain, and to deconstruct historical American and German amity, to vilify the Germans.
+New history curricula introduced rewrote the story of the American past to de-emphasize the friction between the colonies and Britain, and to deconstruct historical American and German amity in order to vilify the Germans.
 For example, every senior in high school received their own pamphlet in January 1918 called "Study of the Great War."
 This attempted to encourage enmity for Germany and emphasized the importance of an Allied victory.

 Things like the importance of the ROTC program were also stressed during this time.
-Nationalist posters and other forms of propaganda were placed in public areas throughout the country and again showed the importance of patriotism.
+Nationalist posters and other forms of propaganda were placed in public areas throughout the country that showed the importance of patriotism.
 Posters, like the Boy Scout poster shown below, depicted teenagers contributing to the war effort as being courageous and admired.
 This form of propaganda was especially influential on teenagers because most of them were trying to figure out their roles in society and desired to fit in; therefore, posters showing their peers serving their country and receiving recognition and respect, were particularly influential in persuading teenagers to join the war effort in whatever way they could.